 - Vitamins and minerals: There’s some evidence that various vitamins and minerals may be linked to migraine.
 Examples include vitamin B2, coenzyme Q10, and magnesium.

 - Acupuncture: This is a technique in which thin needles are inserted into specific pressure points on your body.
 It’s thought that acupuncture may help restore the flow of energy throughout your body.
 This may help ease migraine pain and limit the frequency of migraine attacks, although the research on this is inconclusive.

 It’s important to note that some herbs, vitamins, and mineral supplements may not be safe for everyone.
-Be sure to talk to your doctor before trying these remedies.
+Be sure to talk with your doctor before trying these remedies.

-A migraine cocktail is a combination of medications that’s given to treat severe migraine symptoms.
+A migraine cocktail is a combination of medications that’s given in a medical setting to treat severe migraine symptoms.
 The exact medications used in a migraine cocktail can vary, but it typically includes triptans, NSAIDs, and antiemetics.

 A migraine cocktail is also available in OTC medication.
 OTC products usually contain aspirin, acetaminophen, and caffeine.
 These components are more effective when they’re used together than when they’re taken alone.

 Many different types of medications are routinely used to treat or prevent migraine symptoms.
 Additionally, some herbs, supplements, and relaxation techniques may help, too.
 It’s important to talk with your doctor about the type of treatment that may work best for you.